 This might sound like a no-brainer, but sales people are happiest when they’re closing deals.
 Regardless of what you do in terms of rewards or team-building exercises, it’s unlikely you’ll ever get your employees buzzing if you struggle to consistently land sales.
 That’s where effective sales consultants come in.

-And finally, if you’re tired of coming up short using the same-old techniques, consider seeking help to kickstart your pipeline.
+And finally, if you’re tired of coming up short using the same-old lead generation techniques, consider seeking help to kickstart your sales pipeline.